 The Most Explosive Stories You Can't Miss This Week

-This week for BuzzFeed, Laura Snapes discovers how Tegan and Sara became the future of pop.
+This week for BuzzFeed News, Brian Castner meet the first woman to disarm bombs for the U.S. military.
 Read that and these other great stories from BuzzFeed and around the web.

-1. How the Rest of the World Caught up to Tegan and Sara — BuzzFeed

 ADVERTISEMENT